 Fresh cabbage – another good source of nutrients – also makes my budget-friendly grocery list.
 In fact, I often buy cabbage for salads, rather than expensive leafy lettuces (that rarely last more than a few days in the fridge).

+Green beans and brussels sprouts are also good buys – but only when they are in season.
 Just as in the case of fresh fruits, the best way to create a cheap food shopping list with vegetables is to opt for what is common, in season and on sale.

 Beans are the superstar of a cheap grocery shopping list.
-As a great source of protein, they are sold at a bargain basement price (at my grocery store, beans cost just 50 cents a can).
+As a great source of protein, they are sold at a bargain basement price (at my grocery store, beans cost just over 50 cents a can).

 I will admit, I buy canned beans rather than dry.
 I know buying dry beans is cheaper – and when we lived in Costa Rica (where canned beans cost $2 in our village store), I only bought dry beans.
-However, the exorbitant amount of time and electricity I spend soaking and cooking the beans significantly reduces the cost benefit.
+However, the exorbitant amount of time and electricity I spend soaking and cooking the beans significantly reduced the cost benefit.

 I buy – and regularly eat – a variety of beans, from chickpeas (great for homemade hummus!) to cannellini beans (perfect for soup) to pinto beans (ideal for bean burritos!).
 Beans are an essential affordable grocery list item!